R0063/Twitter-Bot-for-posting-articles-from-Fedora-Magazine./Readme.md

-A simple article posting bot, based on selenium.
+A simple twitter article tracking and posting bot, based on selenium.